M7OCM/890/README.md

 [v1.0+ bin files](https://github.com/M7OCM/890/tree/oefwc-m7ocm-archive)

-💀 Usual disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?! 🧯
+Usual disclaimer, experimental firmware on a radio known for spurious signals and harmonics... what could possibly go wrong?! 🧯

-Use at own risk, no guarantee anything will work correctly or as intended ☠

-Back up your SPI with OEFW Flasher tool before using.
+Use at own risk, no guarantee anything will work correctly or as intended.
+Back up your SPI with OEFW Flasher tool before using (see files).

 ![20231126_232206](https://github.com/M7OCM/890/assets/128899149/54afe5dd-b26f-43c8-a622-3b85a9a4fee7)